myrrlyn/myrrlyn.net/source/resume.html.md

 physical machine, and personally built the electrical and software systems.
 The machine capably navigated along a pre-programmed route, and successfully detected obstacles such as pedestrians and a train.
-The code is on my GitHub profile, and the summary video is [on YouTube][srd].
+The code is on my GitHub profile, and the summary video is [on YouTube][1].
 I can provide design documents upon request.

 - **Logic and Computer Design**: This class focused on the hardware construction of a computer and the instruction primitives executing on it.
-We built a MIPS CPU in Verilog.
+We built a five-stage MIPS CPU in Verilog.

 - **Embedded Systems**: This class taught real-time operating systems and OS-less programming.
 We built an oscilloscope and basic RTOS.

 - **Software Engineering I and II**: These classes focused on development patterns, software design, and algorithm use.
-We learned C++/Qt and Ruby, and built a Rails app and SQL database.
+We learned C++/Qt and Ruby, and built a Rails app and PostgreSQL database.

 General courses: